 Our Laser Cutters have been setup to run directly from Rhino.
 This makes them easy to use and more likely to produce good, predictable results.
 You must however use the Rhino Digital Machines Template for any use of the machines.
 They won't work with any other file type.

 The Template file is extremely rich and includes a host of information in the 'USER GUIDE' layers.
-It also represents the sizes of the beds on our different machines and the size that we supply materials.
+It also represents the beds' sizes of our different machines and the materials' sizes that we supply.
 We recommend that you: